google/wuffs/README.md

 ## Benchmarks

-Preliminary `puffs bench` numbers for the GIF codec are below.
+*Preliminary* `puffs bench` throughput numbers for the GIF codec are below.
+Higher is better.

 "Mimic" tests check that Puffs' output mimics exactly other libraries' output (i.e. giflib for GIF, libpng for PNG, etc.).
-"Mimic" benchmarks are the numbers for those other libraries, measured here on Ubunty 14.04 LTS "Trusty".
+"Mimic" benchmarks are the numbers for those other libraries, as shipped with the OS, measured here on Ubunty 14.04 LTS "Trusty".

-The 1k, 10k, etc. numbers are approximately how many pixels there are in the decoded image.
-For example, the `test/testdata/harvesters.*` images are 1165 × 859, which is approximately 1000k pixels.
+The 1k, 10k, etc. numbers are approximately how many bytes of pixel data there is in the decoded image.
+For example, the `test/testdata/harvesters.*` images are 1165 × 859 (approximately 1000k pixels) and a GIF image (a paletted image) is 1 byte per pixel.

     name                          speed
     gif_puffs_decode_1k/clang      389MB/s ± 2%